 If this file is lost or corrupted, the structure of the project is lost.
 It is important to keep this file backed up, either through the built-in backup tool, or your own backup solution.

-The project XML file is indent-formatted, suitable for diff tools and version control, although a timesetamp is set in the meta section on line 2 each time the file is saved.
+The project XML file is indent-formatted, suitable for diff tools and version control since most of the file will stay static, although a timesetamp is set in the meta section on line 2 each time the file is saved.

 The project documents are saved in a folder in the main project folder named

 document has a file handle taken from the first 13 characters of a SHA256 hash of the system time